Ateyyat El Abnoudy: Career

 El Abnoudy played various roles at the theater, such as stage manager and assistant.
 In 1972 she attended the Cairo Higher Institute of Cinema to finish her film studies.
 While there, she created Horse of Mud, which was not only her first documentary, but also Egypt's first documentary produced by a woman.

 El Abnoudy started her acting career as a means to financially support herself in school while she studied journalism.
-When El-Abnoudy's career as a journalist began, she took a particular interest in the poor of Egypt, specifically Cairo.
-This later inspired her to take up production and become a filmmaker who shed light on the plight of some in Egypt.
-El-Abnoudy quickly became known by two titles: the "poor people's filmmaker" and the "mother of documentaries".
+When El Abnoudy's career as a journalist began, she took a particular interest in the poor of Egypt, specifically Cairo.
+This later inspired her to take up production and become a filmmaker who shed light on the plight of some poor people in Egypt.
+El Abnoudy quickly became known by two titles: the "poor people's filmmaker" and the "mother of documentaries".
 She inspired many Arab women filmmakers to follow in her footsteps.

-El-Abnoudy's films are known for dealing with political, social, and economic issues in Egypt.
+El Abnoudy's films are known for dealing with political, social, and economic issues in Egypt.
 They challenged the censored state of film during Egypt's Sadat era.
-El-Abnoudy further contested the censorship of Egypt's filmmakers when she became the first female to establish her own production company, Abnoudy Film, which supported small filmmakers similar to her.
+El Abnoudy faced censorship and criticism from the Egyptian state and press for depicting poverty and struggle in her films.
+The censorship board sought to cut scenes out of her short films that were unflattering to Egyptian society, such as images of children with dirt on their faces or malnourished animals.
+El Abnoudy further contested the censorship of Egypt's filmmakers when she became the first female to establish her own production company, Abnoudy Film, which supported small filmmakers similar to her.

+El Abnoudy's first film, House of Mud, received international attention and won a prize at the International Film Festival Mannheim-Heidelberg At the Francophone Film Festival.
+El Abnoudy received an Egyptian filmmakers first festival grand prize for her film Seas of Thirst at the 1985 edition of the Francophone Film Festival.
+In addition to directing films, El Abnoudy would serve as president of the International Short Film Festival Oberhausen's jury.
+She would go on to serve on multiple international juries, including at the Klibia Film Festival, Manheim Film Festival, and Egypt's Documentary Film and Short Subject Festival.

+Her work received new interest during the 2011 Egyptian revolution and became further studied by Egyptian film archivists in Cairo.
+After her death, El Abnoudy’s films continued to be screened at film festivals around the world, particularly in programming dedicated to Arab women filmmakers.